Local SEO for Health Providers: Show Up in “Near Me” Searches

 • It does not require being on every directory

 AI does not eliminate the need for local SEO.
 It depends on it.
+Local SEO is cumulative.
+Small, consistent improvements compound over time.

 Local SEO works best when it mirrors real-life care: